developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 <b>Notes</b>:

 * Terms can be added to the Personal Dictionary one at a time or in bulk.
+* For bulk loading, see StageNow's [Personal Dictionary Manager](/stagenow/latest/csp/personaldictionary/).
 * There is no set limit on the length of terms and phrases that can be entered into the Personal Dictionary.
 * When displayed, longer terms and phrases might be injected with an ellipsis (...) in the correction bar.
 * Spelling corrections do not appear with all field types.